Last updated on July 15th, 2019

 Tips To Make Best Curd Rice

 Always use fresh thick curd.
-Sour curd will totally break the curd rice.
+Sour curd will totally break the flavor of this rice.

 I like to add grated carrots, grapes and pomegranate while making this rice.
 You can also add chopped cucumbers, apples.
 While tempering you can fry mor milagai too.